Revised April 2022

 So hey…What Does a Day on The Camino Look Like?

-We woke around 7:30 or 8, got dressed, tossed our stuff back into our backpack and either sent it ahead by courier as detailed above or carried it, grabbed some coffee and maybe a croissant or breakfast sandwich at the first bakery we saw as we began our walk (breakfast is rarely included at the hostels and hotels) and were on the trail by 8:30 or 9.
-We would stop for coffee around 11, or maybe just wait and stop for lunch around 1…hike a few more hours, stop for a beer, and then roll into town after 18-25 km (12-15 miles).
+We woke around 7:30 or 8, got dressed, tossed our clean and aired out stuff back into our backpack and either sent it ahead by courier as detailed above or carried it, grabbed some coffee and maybe a croissant or breakfast sandwich at the first bakery we saw as we began our walk (breakfast is rarely included at the hostels and hotels) and were on the trail by 8:30 or 9.
+We’d stop for coffee around 11, or maybe just wait and stop for lunch around 1…hike a few more hours, stop for a beer, and then roll into town after 18-25 km (12-15 miles).

 Many towns are taking a siesta from about 2 pm to 5 pm which means stores, restaurants and bars are closed, so it was usually super quiet when we would arrive.
 We used this time to regroup, plan for tomorrow and put our feet up for a bit.